 if these musings about Melchizedek are right, then the reader must wonder how he became the “founder of a priestly order greater than that of Aaron, one to whom even Abraham paid tithes?
 If anyone could be called “the priest of the most high God” (Genesis 14:18) at this time in history, it would seem that it should be Abraham himself—or possibly Job, “none like him in the earth, a perfect and an upright man” (Job 2:3), or even the patriarch Shem, who was still alive at this time, assuming no significant gaps in the genealogies of Genesis 11:1-32.
 But all of these have already been ruled out.
 If Melchizedek was greater than Shem or Job or Abraham, he must have been more than mortal man.”

-Theses next twelve reasons confirm that Melchizedek was the pre-incarnate Word of God.
+Theses next thirteen reasons confirm that Melchizedek was the pre-incarnate Word of God.

 - The name Melchizedek is really a title which means “King of righteousness.”

 - Melchizedek is the King of Salem which is to say the King of Peace.

 - Melchizedek has no mother nor father nor descendants.

 - Melchizedek has no beginning of days, nor end of life (this means He is immortal)